CosmicFinisher/CosmicLexicon.Foundation/docs/integrated_documentation_overview.md

 ## API Reference

-### OpenEchoSystem.Core.Collections API Reference
+### CosmicLexicon.Foundation.Structures API Reference

-Provides an overview of the OpenEchoSystem.Core.Collections namespace, detailing key components like `BaseCollection<TItem>`, `ListExtensions`, and `IEnumerableExtensions`, along with usage examples, best practices, and common pitfalls.
+Provides an overview of the CosmicLexicon.Foundation.Structures namespace, detailing key components like `BaseCollection<TItem>`, `ListExtensions`, and `IEnumerableExtensions`, along with usage examples, best practices, and common pitfalls.

 ## Migration and Versioning